Emergency Dentistry – Auburn, WA

 Same-Day Care Right When You Need It

-1 in 6 Americans will experience a dental emergency this year, and if you or a family member happen to be part of this unlucky group, the last thing you want to do while someone is in pain is have to go online and search for help.
-Instead, just put Auburn Dental Smiles’ number in your phone right now.
-Our expert dentists are ready to provide same-day care for those dealing with toothaches and dental injuries, so patients in need can get the relief they deserve right away thanks to comprehensive emergency dentistry in Auburn, WA.
+Believe it or not, 1 in 6 Americans will experience a dental emergency this year—and if you or a family member happen to be part of this unlucky group, the last thing you should want to do is have to go online and search for help!
+Instead, you should trust Auburn Dental Smiles to step in and provide you with urgent, same-day care.
+Our skilled team is ready to assist you with a wide variety of possible dental injuries, so don’t hesitate to contact us today for comprehensive emergency dentistry in Auburn, WA.

-- General & Specialty Procedures Performed Under 1 Roof
+- General & Specialty Procedures Performed Under One Roof

 Keys to Preventing Dental Emergencies

-It’s true that dental emergencies can happen at just about any time, but the good news is there are ways you can effectively reduce your risk for one on a regular basis.
-At Auburn Dental Smiles, our goal has always been to make prevention a priority, ensuring you can avoid dental problems before they happen.
-We encourage you to read some of our most useful preventive steps below to keep your smile healthy and protected going forward.
+It’s true that dental emergencies can happen at just about any time, but the good news is that there are several ways to effectively reduce your risk of enduring one.
+At Auburn Dental Smiles, our goal has always been to prioritize the total prevention of these scenarios, helping you to avoid issues before they even have the chance to unfold.
+We encourage you to read about some of our most useful preventive steps to take at home to keep your smile healthy and safeguarded moving forward.

 Visit Your Dentist Regularly

 Visit Auburn Dental Smiles for checkups and cleanings at least twice a year.
-These appointments allow us to take care of small issues before they can become big emergencies, including cavities, gum disease, and oral infections.
+These appointments allow us to take care of small issues including cavities, gum disease, and oral infections, preventing them from becoming bigger problems later on.
 Keep in mind that those who currently have or are recovering from gum disease should be visiting more often, ideally three to four times a year.
-We recommend bringing your child in for their first visit by the age of one or within six months of their first tooth erupting.
+We also recommend bringing your child in for their first visit by the age of one or within six months of their first tooth erupting.

-You aren’t going to visit our office every day for a cleaning (even though we’d love to see you), which means you’ll have to keep up with brushing and flossing at home every day.
-To keep oral bacteria from damaging your teeth and gums, brush at least twice a day using a fluoridated toothpaste for at least two minutes at a time.
+You generally won’t visit us for a cleaning more than twice every year (even though we love seeing our patients!) which means you’ll have to keep up with brushing and flossing at home.
+To keep oral bacteria from damaging your teeth and gums, brush at least twice a day using a soft-bristled toothbrush with fluoridated toothpaste for at least two minutes at a time.
 Floss at least once a day to remove plaque and food debris from the sides of teeth as well.

 Stick to a Nutritious Diet

 Be very careful when chewing particularly hard or sticky foods, such as hard candies or popcorn.
-While we can’t stop you from indulging, you’ll want to use caution if you choose to as they can easily cause a tooth to crack or chip if biting down the wrong way.
+While we can’t stop you from indulging in all of your favorites, you’ll want to use caution since certain items can easily cause a tooth to crack or chip.
 A much better alternative to eating these foods would be to have meals that are conducive to a healthy smile.
-Try adding more fruits and vegetables to your diet, both of which contain nutrients that keep the mouth healthy and carry a lower risk for fracturing teeth.
+Try adding more fruits and vegetables to your diet, both of which contain nutrients that keep the mouth healthy and carry a lower risk of fracturing teeth.

 Wear a Mouthguard